Lwt introduction/tutorial Part 2 of 2

 than others in several of the Lwt primitives.
 For example,

-resolved, except if it is rejected with Canceled
+resolved, except if it is rejected with Canceled.
+As a

 result, the following code does not raise an exception – but it would